MengelCode/youaregreat/README.md

 Possible tasks:
 * Add support for other languages.
 * Add command line params for more options.
-* Add new positive affirmations, either by brainstorming (how it was done with the initial phrases) or through research (name the source then)!
+* Add new positive affirmations!
 The pool of possible sentences is still small.